ProvableHQ/leo/grammar/README.md

 Go to: _[expression](#user-content-expression)_;

-A return statement always takes an expression, and does not end with a semicolon.
+A return statement always takes an expression, and ends with a semicolon.

 <a name="return-statement"></a>
 ```abnf